nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 	Add 2 instances of the task with 3 months in between the instances.

 #### Editing a Task: `edit`
-Allows the user to edit a particular task<br>
+Allows the user to edit a particular task.
 Once a task is given a time, it can only be modified and not removed <br>
-If you wish to remove a time from a task, kindly delete the task and re-add it without the time <br>
+If you wish to remove a time from a task, kindly delete the task and re-add it without the time. <br>
 Format: `edit <task index> <new detail(s) to edit>`

 Example: